 Within the past 10 years, there has been a considerable attention to the BD domain, and in specific BD system development (Li et al. 2019).
-For instance, in March 2012, White House announced an initiative for BD research and development (House, 2012) (Chang & Grady, 2015) USD(Chang & Grady, 2015)
+For instance, in March 2012, White House announced an initiative for BD research and development (House, 2012).
+The goal of this initiative was to accelerate the speed of science and engineering discovery, to improve national security, and to improve the knowledge extraction from large and complicated sets of data (Chang & Grady, 2015).
+This project has been supported by six federal departments and has been given more than $200 million USD with the goal of substantial progress in the tools and techniques to handle big data (Chang & Grady, 2015).

-(Chang & Grady, 2015)(2012)the overall practice (Chang & Boyd, 2018)and recent .
+A year later, in June 2013, National Institute of Standards and Technology (NIST) Big Data Public Working Group (NBD-PWG) was launched with considerable participation from across the nation.
+Practitioners, researchers, agents, government representatives, and none-profit organizations joined in this momentum (Chang & Grady, 2015).
+One of the results of this project was NIST Big Data Reference Architecture (NBDRA).
+According to US Department of Defense, one of the main objectives of NBDRA was to provide with an authoritative source of information on big data that restraint and guides the overall practice (Chang & Boyd, 2018).
+This is arguably one of the most comprehensive and recent RAs available on the fields of big data.
 NBDRA is made up of two fabrics encompassing five functional logical components connected by various interfaces, representing intertwined nature of security and privacy and management (Bashari Rad et al., 2016).

 Along the lines, other giant IT vendors published their own RAs for big data.
 In this SLR, 5 BD RA has been collected from the practice, and mostly through white papers.
 Among these RAs, arguably Lambda architecture is the most prominent.
 It is also worth mentioning that there has been other BD RAs found in practice, but they were rather too short or did not reflect the contemporary state of BD analytics and has been eliminated as described in the research methodology section.